 Food & drink aplenty on the ride

 Great cycling AND amazing treats!
 Enjoy cookies and coffee from The Lodge at registration.
-Along the way sample apple cider donuts from Spring Meadow Orchards, apples from Wynn Farms, ice cream from Seasons Fine Foods topped with maple syrup from Eagle Rock Farms.
-Bergeron Estate Winery is serving “Nonna’s Pizza” ($) at the half way point and the 33 Vines Food Truck will be open too.
-After the ride, you’ll have many food & beverages options: Soup Chef Food Truck, Santorini Mediterranean Grill, MacKinnon Brothers Brewing Company, The Hard Way Cider Company, and, Rocky Mountain Smoothie Co.
+Along the way sample apple cider donuts from Spring Meadow Orchards, apples from Wynn Farms, and a honey-related treat from The Hive & Hearthstone.
+Bergeron Estate Winery is serving “Nonna’s Pizza” ($) at the half way point and the 33 Vines will be offering tastings too.
+After the ride, you’ll have many food & beverages options back at MacKinnon Brothers Brewing Company.

 Registration packages may be picked up at the site beginning at 9 am on event day.
 The ride begins at 10 am.
 Enjoy a coffee and a cookie from The Lodge Coffee House before you leave.